 MIT Sloan specifically requires that these experiences come from the last three years.
 This time constraint is important to remember.
 Also keep in mind:

-1. You need to show the capacity for analyzing and acting in different ways, so, while both essays should utilize STAR, don’t tell them in the same way.
+1. You need to show the capacity for analyzing and acting in different ways, so, while all three essays should utilize STAR, don’t tell them in the same way.
 Make sure you are presenting different sides to who you are by telling your stories differently.

 2. If at all possible discuss different situations in these essays, not two different stories from the same situation because you are trying present as wide a spectrum of events and qualities about yourself as you can.